Vyral/nate-martinez-recruiting/_posts/2020-10-12-nates-monday-morning-message-volume-1029.md

 “Inaction breeds doubt and fear.
 Action breeds confidence and courage.
 If you want to conquer fear, do not sit home and think about it.
 Go out and get busy.” - Dale Carnegie

-“Courage is being scared to death... and saddling up anyway.” - John Wayne
+“Courage is being scared to death… and saddling up anyway.” - John Wayne

 “You will never do anything in this world without courage.
 It is the greatest quality of the mind next to honor.” - Aristotle